 Clocks stop, breathing slows, sounds seem amplified – we have reached the final hurdle.
 No more preparation.
 It’s time to race!

 An avalanche of ping pong balls sits menacingly on the other side of the assembly.
 Their nemesis can hide no longer.
 They’re coming for you, avalanche.
-Your days of tyranny are over.
+Your days of idle mockery are over.

 GROUP ONE is up first.
 The goal?
 To fill the wheelbarrow with as many ping pong balls as they can before time runs out; each lap being completed by a different member of the team.